ITIL Dictionary of Terms

 service level management (SLM)

-operational level agreements and underpinning contracts are appropriate for the agreed service level targets.
-Service level management monitors and reports on
+(ITIL Service Design) The process responsible for negotiating achievable service level agreements and ensuring that these are met.
+It is responsible for ensuring that all IT service management processes, operational level agreements and underpinning contracts are appropriate for the agreed service level targets.
+Service level management monitors and reports on service levels, holds regular service reviews with customers, and identifies required improvements.

 service level package (SLP)